Go to AAD Home

 A wooden sign on the forest floor warns of poison ivy

-Poison ivy: What the rash looks like
+Poison ivy: What may prevent a rash

 Learn more about everyday skin, hair, and nail care